 - Pruning from an early age will keep the plant bushy and at the desired size.

-The fruit is also distilled to make a unique gin.
+- The fruit can be used in jams, sauces, eaten fresh and sometimes candied.
+It is also distilled to make a unique gin.

 Lilly Pilly Trees are available for sale from the following nurseries